What Is a Personal Loan?

 While it's possible to use a personal loan for just about anything, that doesn't mean it's always wise to do so.
 In general, it's a good idea to use a personal loan when it can improve your financial situation or provide necessary funds.
 Examples include:

-• Debt consolidation: If you have high-interest credit card debt, you may be able to save money by paying it off with a lower interest personal loan.
-Even if you don't necessarily save money on interest, a personal loan can provide a structured repayment term, which can help if you're struggling to stay motivated in paying off your debt.
+• Debt consolidation: If you have high-interest credit card debt, you may be able to save money by paying it off with a lower-interest personal loan.
+Even if you don't necessarily save money on interest, a personal loan can provide a structured repayment term, which can help if you're struggling to stay motivated to pay more than your minimum payment.

 • Emergency expenses: In an ideal world, you'd have enough money set aside for emergencies.
-But life isn't always ideal, and if you lose your job, your car breaks down or a major home appliance needs to be repaired or replaced, a personal loan can provide some peace of mind at a stressful time.
+But that's not always the case.
+If you lose your job, your car breaks down or a major home appliance needs to be repaired or replaced, a personal loan can provide some peace of mind at a stressful time.

 How to Compare Personal Loans

-To compare personal loans, you should get quotes from at least three different lenders.
 Just as with any other financial product, it's important to shop around and compare several personal loan options before applying for one.
-Even if you get an offer from your primary bank or credit union, it's possible you could find a better deal elsewhere.
+Even if you get an appealing offer from your current bank or credit union, it's possible you could find a better deal elsewhere.

 Here are the different features to consider while you're comparing personal loans: